cocos-creator/deprecated_docs-en/source/_posts/manual/scripting/class.md

     var Sprite = Fire.Class({
         extends: Node,
         constructor: function () {
-            // 子构造函数被调用前，父构造函数已经被调用过，所以 this.name 已经被初始化过了
-            console.log(this.name);    // "node"
+            // Consturctor of base class is called already, so this.name has been initialized. console.log(this.name);    // "node"
-            // 重新设置 this.name
+            // Reassigning this.name
             this.name = "sprite";
         }
     });